 Sponsorship contracts may include services similar to those in our advertising contracts, are generally for larger dollar amounts and for a longer period of time, may allow advertisers to sponsor a particular area on our Websites, may include brand affiliation services and/or a larger volume of services, and may require some exclusivity or premiere placements.
-Sponsorship advertisement revenues are normally recognized on a straight line basis over the contract period, provided we are meeting our obligations under the contract.
+Sponsorship advertisement revenues are normally recognized on a straight-line basis over the contract period, provided we are meeting our obligations under the contract.

 Pursuant to sponsored search contracts, which are normally for relatively small dollar amounts and are with small and medium size enterprises, sponsored search services mainly include priority placements in our search directory, listing in our classified advertisements section and pay-for-click services consisting of displaying the text-based links of our advertisers on our Websites and our Website Alliance network.
 We normally provide the priority placements services and listing in our classified advertisements section for a fixed fee over the service period of the contracts.
+Revenues on priority placements and listing in our classified advertisements section are normally recognized on a straight-line basis over the contract period provided we are meeting our obligation under the contract.
 Pay-for-click services of displaying the text-based links to our advertisers' Websites are charged on a cost per click basis, so that an advertiser pays us only when a user clicks on the displayed link.
 The priority of the display of text-based links is based on the bidding price of different advertisers.
 Revenues from the pay-for-click services are recognized as the users click on the links.